 This part of my journey towards Design was maybe the most difficult but also the most rewarding one.
 Studying together with extremely talented people from all over the world from different backgrounds was truly amazing.
 It made me grow and take a step further into the world of Design.
 I lived in this city in the north for 5 years and learned so much.
 Different software, working towards strict deadlines, working with users and clients, working in groups, planning, and presenting projects in front of many people, learning about prototyping, building models and so much more.
 And all of this while creating friendships for life.
 These are things that have shaped me into what type of Designer and person I am today.
 5 years of laughter, hardship, and learnings for life.

 In the spotlight

-This has helped me to talk and present in front of people, to raise my opinion, to feel comfortable in these situations, and to enjoy it.
-At Umeå Institute of Design there is a Design Talks event that is held yearly where all graduates must stand on a stage with a microphone doing a 3-minute pitch of their thesis in front of over 300 people within the business.
-Thanks to the job I had as an artist in the theme park I found this experience exciting rather than frightening and I no longer mind talking in front of people whether it is in private or work related.
+This has helped me to talk and present in front of people, to raise my opinion, to feel comfortable in these situations.
+And to enjoy it.
+At Umeå Institute of Design there is a Design Talks event that is held yearly.
+All graduates must stand on a stage with a microphone doing a 3-minute pitch of their thesis in front of over 300 people within the business.
+Thanks to the job I had as an artist in the theme park I found this experience exciting rather than frightening.
+And I no longer mind talking in front of people whether it is in private or work-related.

 We are INDEED

-I wanted to share my story and my perspective, with my glasses on and what have led me here.
-Rather to tell you about my internships, traineeships, or jobs I wanted to share a different story, things that have shaped me the most on my journey towards Design.
+I wanted to share my story and my perspective, with my glasses on and what has led me here.
+Rather to tell you about my internships, traineeships, or jobs I wanted to share a different story.
+Things that have shaped me the most on my journey towards Design.